Henry Bacon: Early career

-Full career

 After returning to the U.S., Bacon worked for a few more years with his mentor, Charles McKim, including on such projects as the Rhode Island State House in Providence, Rhode Island.
-He served as McKim's personal representative in Paris during the Paris World's Exposition (1889)] and in Chicago for the World's Columbian Exposition of 1893, for which McKim, Mead & White was designing several buildings.
+He served as McKim's personal representative in Paris during the World Exposition in 1889 and in Chicago for the World's Columbian Exposition in 1893, for which McKim, Mead & White was designing several buildings.

 In 1897, Bacon left with James Brite, a younger architect from the firm, to found the partnership of Brite and Bacon Architects.
-Brite was in charge of financial, administrative and contracting aspects of the partnership, while Bacon was in charge of the architectural design and construction.
-The partnership immediately won the competition for the Jersey City Public Library and the Hall of History for American University in Washington, D.C.
-They built a good number of public buildings and a small number of private residences-most notably the La Fetra Mansion in Summit, New Jersey.
+Brite was in charge of financial, administrative, and contracting aspects of the partnership, while Bacon was in charge of the architectural design and construction.
+The partnership immediately won the competition for the Jersey City, New Jersey's public library and the Hall of History (now Hurst Hall) for American University in Washington, D.C.
+They built a number of public buildings and a small number of private residences, which most notably included La Fetra Mansion in Summit, New Jersey.

 The partnership was selected in 1897 to build three private residences: La Fetra Mansion; Laurel Hill, a three-story Georgian mansion in Columbia, North Carolina; and Donald McRae House in Wilmington, North Carolina.
-The La Fetra Mansion was designed and built by Bacon, and his design was published in the September 1901 issue of Architecture, the pre-eminent architectural professional journal of its time.
+The La Fetra Mansion was designed and built by Bacon, and his design was published in the September 1901 issue of Architecture, the preeminent architectural professional journal of its time.
 The LeFetra Mansion fully exhibits Bacon's preference for Beaux-Arts Neo-Greek and Roman architectural styles.
 His simple and elegant lines, and his skill in dimensions and proportions, were described as expressing a stately elegance, peaceful tranquility, and sense of divine protection.

+Lincoln Memorial

-In 1897, Bacon was also approached by a group, which had organized to raise public and private funds to build a monument in Washington, D.C. to memorialize President Abraham Lincoln.
+In 1897, following the assassination of Abraham Lincoln, Bacon was also approached by a group, which had organized to raise public and private funds to build a monument in Washington, D.C., to memorialize President Abraham Lincoln.
 Bacon began his conceptual, artistic, and architectural design for the Lincoln Memorial that year.
 He continued in the effort, although the funding to build the project was not secured until years later.
 The Brite and Bacon Partnership dissolved in 1902, partly resulting from Brite's disagreement over Bacon's passion and the unpaid time he spent on the memorial design.